 - Speex: 3MB

 - Ogg/Opus: 1.2 MB

 - AAC: 7MB

-Now I was performing these transcodes from a wav file that I had processed in audacity as I will describe below.
-I used lame, libopus, and ffmpeg for conversions, and likely would have been able to get smaller sizes from Speex and AAC if there were more options I could tune in the transcoders.
+I was performing these transcodes from a wav file.
+I used lame, libopus, and ffmpeg for conversions, and likely would have been able to get smaller sizes from Speex and AAC if I was more familiar with more options I could tune in the transcoders.